dignajar/ansible-discovery/README.md

 ## How this works ?
 The Ansible server has a web server and each client has a curl who make a request to the web server every day.
-The server generate a JSON file for each request from clients.
+The server generate a JSON file for each request from clients and update the timestamp.

 JSON file for the hostname `client01`
 ```